enormandeau/barque/README.md

 ## Description

-**Barque** is an eDNA metabarcoding analysis pipeline that annotates reads, instead of Operational Taxonomic Unit (OTUs), using high-quality barcoding databases.
+**Barque** is a fast eDNA metabarcoding analysis pipeline that annotates reads, instead of Operational Taxonomic Unit (OTUs), using high-quality barcoding databases.